ergo-services/ergo/README.md

 * Support Erlang 24 (including [Alias](https://blog.erlang.org/My-OTP-24-Highlights/#eep-53-process-aliases) feature)
 * Spawn Erlang-like processes
 * Register/unregister processes with simple atom
-* `GenServer` behavior support (with atomic state)
+* `gen.Server` behavior support (with atomic state)
-* `Supervisor` behavior support with all known [restart strategies](https://erlang.org/doc/design_principles/sup_princ.html#restart-strategy) support
+* `gen.Supervisor` behavior support with all known [restart strategies](https://erlang.org/doc/design_principles/sup_princ.html#restart-strategy) support
   * One For One
   * One For All
   * Rest For One
   * Simple One For One
-* `Application` behavior support with all known [starting types](https://erlang.org/doc/design_principles/applications.html#application-start-types) support
+* `gen.Application` behavior support with all known [starting types](https://erlang.org/doc/design_principles/applications.html#application-start-types) support
   * Permanent
   * Temporary
   * Transient
-* `GenStage` behavior support (originated from Elixir's [GenStage](https://hexdocs.pm/gen_stage/GenStage.html)).
-This is abstraction built on top of `GenServer` to provide a simple way to create a distributed Producer/Consumer architecture, while automatically managing the concept of backpressure.
+* `gen.Stage` behavior support (originated from Elixir's [GenStage](https://hexdocs.pm/gen_stage/GenStage.html)).
+This is abstraction built on top of `gen.Server` to provide a simple way to create a distributed Producer/Consumer architecture, while automatically managing the concept of backpressure.
 This implementation is fully compatible with Elixir's GenStage.
 Example here `examples/genstage` or just run it `go run ./examples/genstage` to see it in action
-* `GenSaga` behavior support.
-It implements a Saga design pattern - a sequence of transactions that updates each service state and publishes the result (or cancels the transaction or triggers the next transaction step). `GenSaga` also provides a feature of interim results (can be used as transaction progress or as a part of pipeline processing), time deadline (to limit transaction lifespan), two-phase commit (to make distributed transaction atomic).
+* `gen.Saga` behavior support.
+It implements a Saga design pattern - a sequence of transactions that updates each service state and publishes the result (or cancels the transaction or triggers the next transaction step). `gen.Saga` also provides a feature of interim results (can be used as transaction progress or as a part of pipeline processing), time deadline (to limit transaction lifespan), two-phase commit (to make distributed transaction atomic).
 * Connect to (accept connection from) any Erlang node within a cluster
-* Making sync request `process.Call`, async - `process.Cast` or `process.Send` in fashion of `gen_server:call`, `gen_server:cast`, `erlang:send` accordingly
+* Making sync request `Process.Call`, async - `Process.Cast` or `Process.Send` in fashion of `gen_server:call`, `gen_server:cast`, `erlang:send` accordingly
 * Monitor processes/nodes
   * local -> local
   * local -> remote